 Vaginal application can help with painful sex, pelvic floor dysfunction or pain, as well as reproductive health.

-- If have any lingering questions or concerns, get in touch with me or setup a session for deeper healing.
+If you have any lingering questions or concerns, book a session with me here!

 Join Womb Tending Weekly to receive your weekly dose of agency, nourishment, and healing to inspire your personal transformation + our collective liberation.

 We hate SPAM.
 We will never sell your information, for any reason.